KINGXTY/ST10070933_TYRESE_PROG6212PART2/README.md

     UploadDate DATETIME DEFAULT GETDATE(), -- Automatically set the upload date FOREIGN KEY (ClaimId) REFERENCES Claims(Id) -- Foreign key constraint linking to Claims table );
+These will create the tables needed for the database

+Then you run the the web application and it should work